 Indiana University Jim Holland Summer Enrichment Program in Biology

-Who: The SEP is open to Indiana high school underrepresented students (including, but not limited to African-Americans, Hispanic-Americans, and Native Americans) in the 8th, 9th, and 10th grades (entering 9th, 10th, and 11th grades in fall 2014).
+Who: The SEP is open to high school underrepresented students (including, but not limited to African Americans, Hispanic Americans, and Native Americans) in the 8th, 9th, and 10th grades (entering 9th, 10th, and 11th grades in Fall 2016).

 Where: The SEP takes place at Indiana University at Bloomington, a leading educational and research institution.
 Participants will be housed in a dormitory on the beautiful Bloomington campus.